eliasbuchwald/-reddit/API:-user.md

 # API: user

 # Documentation
 API: `http://www.reddit.com/user/USERNAME/` where `USERNAME` is the username of the account in question.
+Format extensions such as [.json] or [.xml] can be appended to specify a template for the data.

 | **path**  | **description** |
 |:----------|:-------------------------|